-2.1 Segmental reporting
+2.1 SEGMENTAL REPORTING

 IFRS 8 requires operating segments to be identified on the basis of internal reports that are regularly reported to the chief operating decision maker to allocate resources to the segments and to assess their performance.
-Since the strategy review in 2020 the Group has identified two reporting segments, being investment in a portfolio of UK properties and other investment assets that are held by the Group with the objective or adding capital appreciation in addition to our property holdings.
-The results of both segments are reported to the Board of directors on a quarterly basis.
+Since the strategy review in July 2013 the Group has identified one operation and one reporting segment, being rental income in the UK, which is reported to the Board of directors on a quarterly basis.
 The Board of directors is considered to be the chief operating decision maker.

-2.2 Basis of preparation
+2.2 BASIS OF PREPARATION

-The consolidated financial statements include the financial statements of the Company and all its subsidiary undertakings up to 31 December 2022.
+The consolidated financial statements include the financial statements of the Company and all its subsidiary undertakings up to 31 December 2023.
 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 In assessing control, the Group takes into consideration potential voting rights.
 The acquisition date is the date on which control is transferred to the acquirer.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The financial statements of subsidiaries are prepared using consistent accounting policies.
 Inter-company transactions and balances are eliminated in full on consolidation.

-2.3 Going concern
+2.3 GOING CONCERN